alolalo/justguus__d001/posts/test-like-the-q-wind.md

 title: ".: DX :.
 Test like the Q-wind!"
 date: 2022-04-08T10:33:53.481Z
 author: Guus "mr Bot" Hoeve
-summary: A single responsibility test-utility, using only ONE css variable; var(--q);
+summary: A single responsibility test-utility written in CSS, using only ONE css variable; var(--q);
-metaDescription: "Q-wind is an experimental approach to testing using one single variable to test everything. "
+metaDescription: "Q-wind is an experimental approach to testing using one single variable to test everything in your HTML markup. "
 tags:
   - CSS
   - DS